 The coffee menu at Coffee Cartel is a little bit fancy; you’ll find all of the usual suspects along with Bullet Proof, V60 drip and aeropress for the health nuts.

 They also feature those Insta-worthy lattes in all the colors of the rainbow from Matcha to Charcoal.

 With a full food menu, you can settle into their blush surrounds for a little longer than a short black too.

-We managed to squeeze in two coffees and a danish before our toddler lost her patience and the rest of the cafe, theirs.
+We managed to squeeze in two coffees and a pastry before our toddler lost her patience and the rest of the cafe, theirs.
 It was a lifesaver.

 When it comes to where to find the best coffee in Bali, the Bukit is definitely having a moment.
-Suka Expresso is a friend’s favourite on the Bukit.
+Suka Expresso is a favorite on the Bukit.
 They have a sister cafe in Ubud too.

 Equally comfortable in a 5-star resort or hiking a far-off mountain, Skye loves the unexpected and enriching life experiences that each trip brings and can often be found in a backstreet chatting to locals with her camera in hand.

 Skye is based in Sydney, working to master the balance between motherhood and her appetite for adventure.